-The Sale of Goods (United Nations Convention) Ordinance, which adopts the United Nations Convention on Contracts for the International Sale of Goods (CISG) to Hong Kong, is expected to come into effect by the third quarter of 2022.
+The Sale of Goods (United Nations Convention) Ordinance, which adopts the United Nations Convention on Contracts for the International Sale of Goods (CISG) to Hong Kong, came into effect on 1 December 2022.
 This would enhance Hong Kong's status as an international trade centre.

-With its many advantages, Hong Kong is well positioned to serve as the maritime service hub for the Belt and Road Initiatives14 and the development of the Greater Bay Area.15 i Courts
+With its many advantages, Hong Kong is well positioned to serve as the maritime service hub, particularly with the development of the Greater Bay Area.
+14 i Courts